luisfcolon/til/unix/create-new-git-branch.md

-# Bash function to create new git branch
+# Bash function to create a new git branch

 ## Code